-This new ICSEI network will focus on how educational systems respond to significant crises and how the crises impact on education systems, learning, health and wellbeing of practitioners, children, young people and their families.
-Crises may include natural disasters, warzones, disease pandemic etc. Initial network activity will focus on the response to and impact of COVID-19.
+This new ICSEI network will focus on how educational systems respond to significant crises and how the crises impact education systems, learning, health and wellbeing of practitioners, children, young people and their families.
+Crises may include natural disasters, warzones, disease pandemics etc. Initial network activity will focus on the response to and impact of COVID-19.
 This will be reviewed after a period of 12 months.

-The role and purpose of the Crisis Response in Education Network is to stimulate research and curate knowledge, expertise and emerging practice around educational system responses to crises with the aim of mitigating educational inequity and promoting educational equity within these situations.
-Given the current context, this network focuses on the COVID-19 pandemic with the expectation to support coordinate global responses that promote the effectiveness and improvement of learning, health and wellbeing of practitioners, children, young people and their families.
+The role and purpose of the Crisis Response in Education Network are to stimulate research and curate knowledge, expertise and emerging practice around educational system responses to crises with the aim of mitigating educational inequity and promoting educational equity within these situations.
+Given the current context, this network focuses on the COVID-19 pandemic with the expectation to support and coordinate global responses that promote the effectiveness and improvement of learning, health and wellbeing of practitioners, children, young people and their families.

 Initial Areas of Focus

 As a network of researchers, policy makers and practitioners, ICSEI is uniquely positioned to support a new network to coordinate a global response to the pandemic.
 In this time of uncertainty, the Crisis Response in Education Network aims to:

 - Generate research, broker and facilitate knowledge exchange of research findings, intelligence and emerging practices to respond to the COVID-19 pandemic This will focus on the impact of the crisis on teaching and learning (e.g. distance and digital) and health (e.g. fitness, obesity, mental health) and wellbeing (.e.g. self-perception, social and emotional development)